trojblue/RNN-project/readme.md

 **data augmentation:**

 The review columns are translated to German (for having a different sentence structure & word order), and then translated back to English.
 The newly created entries are inserted into the training dataset.
+4000 new rows are inserted into the total of 22641 rows.